apshen/arageli/branches/CMake/readme.txt

 You need one of the C++ standard compilers.
-We have checked compilation with GCC 4.0.4 (Linux), GCC 3.2.2 (Linux), Microsoft (R) 32-bit C/C++ Optimizing Compiler Version 14 for 80x86 (included in Visual Studio .NET 2005), Intel(R) C++ Compiler for 32-bit applications, Version 9.0 (Windows).
+We have checked compilation with GCC 4.0.4 (Linux), GCC 3.2.2 (Linux), Microsoft (R) 32-bit C/C++ Optimizing Compiler Version 14 for 80x86 (included in Visual Studio 2005),
+Microsoft (R) 32-bit C/C++ Optimizing Compiler Version 15
+for 80x86 (included in Visual Studio 2008)
+Intel(R) C++ Compiler for 32-bit applications, Version 9.0
+(Windows).